-Sensations and body memories:
+Sensations and Body Memories:

-It is normal to feel as though these reactions will last forever but The Center’s counselor/advocates are here to help guide you through your healing process.
+It is normal to feel as though these reactions will last forever but The Rowan Center’s counselor/advocates are here to help guide you through your healing process.
 We believe that healing is possible!

 There are different paths to finding the help you need…